-Ordered by The House of Commons to be printed ?? ????
-2013
+Ordered by The House of Commons to be printed 10 July 2014

-© Crown copyright 2013
+© Crown copyright 2014

-You may re-use this information (excluding logos) free of charge in any format or medium, under the terms of the Open Government Licence.

-To view this licence, visit http://www.nationalarchives.gov.uk/doc/open-government-licence/ or e-mail: psi@nationalarchives.gsi.gov.uk.
+You may re-use this information (excluding logos) free of charge in any format or medium, under the terms of the Open Government Licence v.2.
+To view this licence visit www.nationalarchives.gov.uk/doc/open-government-licence/version/2/ or email PSI@nationalarchives.gsi.gov.uk Where third party material has been identified, permission from the respective copyright holder must be sought.